This page may have documents that can’t be read by screen reader software. For help with these documents, please call

 18. What national retail pharmacies can I use?

 All major national retail and grocery pharmacy chains participate in the BCBSIL pharmacy network.
-Please look for pharmacies by ZIP code at the Pharmacy Finder or call customer service with specific questions.
+Search for pharmacies by ZIP code using the Pharmacy Finder or call customer service with specific questions.

 19. Are there any pharmacies where BCBSIL has a discount?

 Yes, all participating pharmacies offer members the BCBSIL contracted rates.
 You can minimize your coinsurance by shopping for the best price at any of our participating pharmacies.
-Or you may save by using the mail-order pharmacy, AllianceRx Walgreens Prime.
+Or you may save by using either of our mail-order pharmacies, AllianceRx Walgreens Prime or Express Scripts® Pharmacy.

-Visit the AllianceRx Walgreens Prime website to learn more.
+Visit AllianceRx Walgreens Prime or Express Scripts® Pharmacy website to learn more.